-- They provide a flexible, fast, and compact way of creating new lists from old lists. - List comprehensions provide a more compact and more efficient alternative to explicitly using forloops. - See Section 5.1.4 (on List Comprehensions) from Python v2.7.3 documentation.
+• They provide a flexible, fast, and compact way of creating new lists from old lists.

+- List comprehensions provide a more compact and more efficient alternative to explicitly using for-loops. - See Sections 5.1.3 and 5.1.4 (on List Comprehensions) from Python 3 tutorial at www.python.org